markliu666/PHBS_BlockChain_2018/README.md

-# A Detailed Review of Ethereum and Comparison with Bitcoin
+# A Detailed Review of Ethereum in Comparison with Bitcoin

 ## 1. Overview of Ethereum: